9 Best Short Treks in Nepal for Beginners

 Mardi Himal Highlights

-• Reach close to the mountain within a few days from the city
+• Reach the mountain within a few days from the city.

-• Artistic looks of the edges for a far distance
+• Artistic looks of the edges from a far distance

 • Experiencing a rural lifestyle, tradition, and culture